No fee unless we win.

 Staff or administrators may improperly handle, steal, or fraudulently obtain a resident’s funds or other property.
-Nursing homes may financial abuse residents by over charging them or implementing fraudulent fees.
+Nursing homes may financially abuse residents by over charging them or implementing fraudulent fees.
 Staff members may financially abuse a senior by manipulating or influencing the resident to give them money or personal belongings, like valuable jewelry.

-If there is any evidence that your loved one has suffered due to abuse at a nursing home, schedule a time to speak with a nursing home abuse lawyer from Belt, Bruner, & Barnett P.C. right away.
+If there is any evidence that your loved one has suffered due to abuse at a nursing home, schedule a time to speak with a nursing home abuse lawyer from Belt, Bruner & Barnett, P.C., right away.
 We will review what you know about the situation and advise you on the next best steps, which may include filing a lawsuit or taking information regarding illegal activity to the police.

 Some of the most common nursing home injuries due to neglect and abuse include:

 All of these injuries and others increase the risk of early death.
 Even a seemingly minor injury, particularly if it not properly diagnosed and treated, can take months or years off your loved one’s life.
-Also, during your relative’s final years, suffering from neglect and physical abuse will greatly decrease their quality of life and happiness.
+Also, during your relative’s final years, suffering from neglect and physical abuse will significantly decrease their quality of life and happiness.

 Nursing home neglect and abuse may have led to your loved one’s death.
-This is not unexpected, as an elderly person already in frail health may not be able to recover from an injury like a broken hip or a MRSA infection.
+An older person already in frail health may not be able to recover from an injury like a broken hip or MRSA infection.
 If you believe your loved one passed away because of neglect or any form of abuse, do not hesitate to contact our nursing home wrongful death lawyers.